KCIRREM/Spotify-Downloader/README.md

 This is the only spotify downloader (that I know of) that can download without the need of a client id or login although it takes slighty longer, it also puts the files into a playlist which can them be played in youtube music.
 #
-I'm a student and this a project I do in my free time If you want to contribute feel free send me a dm on insta @mez_is_da_best
+I'm a student and this a project I do in my free time If you want to contribute feel free send me a dm on insta @mez_is_da_best or just ask to commit